Defining queries

 as a prefix in the Alias field to hide columns under certain conditions:

-Note: If a property has Subtotal enabled with a Link defined and that link is referencing another property in the query, then the linked property must also have Subtotal enabled.
-Not enabling Subtotal on both properties will result in a query error.
+Note: If a property has Group By enabled with a Hyperlink defined and that link is referencing another property in the query, then the linked property must also have Group By enabled.
+Not enabling Group By on both properties will result in a query error.

-Note: Do not use the Subtotal option to display query results in a hierarchical grid of summary rows and detail rows or when the Only display unique results is enabled.
+Note: Do not use the Group By option to display query results in a hierarchical grid of summary rows and detail rows or when the Only display unique results is enabled.

-The Template tab is only available when in Advanced mode and allows query designers to get creative with how the query results are displayed.
+The Template tab allows query designers to get creative with how the query results are displayed.

 Use the Insert data source field drop-down to easily insert query display properties in the accepted format: {#query.DisplayColumnAlias}.
 Use the HTML tab to insert custom HTML or CSS to create a unique layout for the query data.
 This tab also accepts Content Html variables.